 - Salt and pepper – Season to taste.
 Italian seasoning (with no additional salt) would be a tasty addition too.

 You are just steps away from cozy, comforting goodness.

 - Sauté onion, celery, and carrots in ghee for 4 minutes in a dutch oven or large pot.
 Add garlic and fresh thyme.
 Sauté for 1 minute over medium-high heat.

 - Add chicken thighs and cook until no longer pink on the outside.

 - Add bay leaves and chicken broth.
 Bring to a boil, then lower heat to a simmer.
 Cook for 35 minutes.

 - Season to taste with kosher salt and freshly cracked black pepper.
-Stir in lemon juice and dill.
+Stir in fresh lemon juice and dill.
 Serve immediately.